center-for-threat-informed-defense/summiting-the-pyramid/docs/methodology.rst

 :ref:`Capability Abstraction`, a concept developed by `SpecterOps <https://posts.specterops.io/capability-abstraction-fbeaeeb26384>`_, seeks to understand activities that occur on a system when an attacker is accomplishing their goals.
-It also introduced a visual graphic, known as an “abstraction map”, which conveys the relationships between operating system (OS) abstraction layers and begins to highlight how an adversary can evade a specific detection or sensor data entirely and still accomplish their goals.
+It also introduced a visual graphic, known as an “abstraction map”, which conveys the relationships between operating system (OS) abstraction layers and begins to highlight how an adversary can evade a specific detection or a sensor entirely and still accomplish their goals.
 The following capability abstraction map for `T1543 - Create or Modify System Process: Windows Service <https://attack.mitre.org/techniques/T1543/003/>`_ illustrates how multiple tools can create a new service.